 - Focus on characters and shorter lines midday.

-- Stay late to take advantage of shorter evening lines.
+- Stay late to take advantage of shorter evening lines, and go on rides during parades or shows for shorter waits.

 - Keep in mind that wait times may be faster than posted times.

-- Consider paying for Genie+ or individual Lightning Lane to use the Lightning Lane and skip the standby line.
+- Consider paying to use the Lightning Lane and skip the standby line.

-- Hotel guests should take advantage of Early Entry when it returns Aug.
-8, 2022.
-Hotel guests can enter either theme park 30 minutes before park opening for select attractions, shopping and dining.
+- Hotel guests should take advantage of Early Entry.
+Hotel guests can enter a theme park 30 minutes before park opening for select attractions, shopping and dining.

-As for Disney Genie+, the ultimate way to maximize your time at Disneyland comes with a small price tag.
-Disney Genie+ is an optional add-on service that costs $20 per day, per person.
-It allows users to make Lighting Lane (the new name for FASTPASS return lines) selections from their smartphones one at a time to skip the standby lines for certain attractions.
+As for Lightning Lane Multi Pass, the ultimate way to maximize your time at Disneyland comes with a price tag.
+Lightning Lane Multi Pass is an optional add-on service that starts at $32 per day, per person.
+The price can vary per day if you purchase in the park.
 You can only use the Lightning Lane one time per ride, per day.

 - Autopia